TYPO3-Initiatives/content-blocks-examples/README.md

+# This repository has been merged into the main Content Blocks repo: https://github.com/nhovratov/content-blocks/tree/main/Build/content-blocks-examples

 # Example for Content Blocks TYPO3 v12

 This a TYPO3 extension, which contains examples for the Content Blocks in version 12.